top of page

 Childhood

-Her big chance came when her father met well known Hollywood Director James Mitchell Leisen who was home in Menominee visiting his family while the two were smelt fishing on the Interstate Bridge.
-He convinced the successful director of “Hold Back the Dawn” to see his daughter in a lukewarm summer stock production of “Destiny Rides Again”in Lake Hopatcong, New Jersey.
-Leisen was so taken by the 14 year old Elva (then Ellen) that he immediately called Joel Goldberg-Steinfarb, then president of Mitsumount pictures, and told him to come immediately to see the girl perform.
+Her big chance came when her father met well known Hollywood Director James Mitchell Leisen who was home in Menominee visiting his family.
+The two were smelt fishing on the Interstate Bridge when Jimmy Johnson convinced the successful director of “Hold Back the Dawn” to see his daughter in a lukewarm summer stock production of “Destiny Rides Again”.
+Leisen was so taken by the 19 year old Elva (then Ellen) that he immediately called Joel Goldberg-Steinfarb, then president of Mitsumount pictures, and told him to come immediately to see the girl perform.
 After days of tough negotiations Ellen Johnson signed her first contract with Mitsumount and officially became Elva La Treque.
-She was 19 years old.

 Early Career